 Clean Your Van Before and During Your Trip

 Hopefully, you cleaned your van well after your last trip, but perhaps it has gotten a bit untidy since then, so start this trip fresh.
 Beginning with a clean van will inspire you and your fellow travelers to help keep it clean and organized.

 It’s a good idea to periodically reorganize and clean the interior while traveling, too.
 A small whisk broom is usually enough to clean out the usual campground pine needles or beach sand.
 For really big messes or for extended trips, find a local coin-op vacuum at a gas station or self-service car wash.

 A tidy home on wheels can inspire freshness while on a long, hot trip.
 A dirty van is a sad van.

 Following these few simple principles of planning will prepare you and your van for a great road trip.

-In Part 2 we’ll explore some ways to manage your trip once you hit the open road for your own Westfalia adventures!
+In “Planning a Road Trip, Part 2” we explore some ways to manage your trip once you hit the open road for your own Westfalia adventures!